keys icon

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-A fixed rate mortgage guarantees that your mortgage payments will stay the same over a set period of time until the fixed term ends.
-Fixed mortgages typically have an initial period that can run from two years to ten years, giving you several years of repayment security.
+This guarantees that the interest rate won’t change and that your mortgage payments will stay the same over a set period of time, until the fixed term ends.

 How long should you fix for?